Ryan-Shok/personal-website/README.md

-Simple portfolio website serving as a brief introduction to my career.
-Hosted on netlify: [(https://ryan-shokrpour.netlify.app/)](url)
+Simple personal website serving as a portfolio and brief introduction to my career.
+Hosted on netlify: [Portfolio](https://ryan-shokrpour.netlify.app/)